-Sorting the Characters of Jane Austen’s “Sense and Sensibility”
+Sorting Jane Austen’s “Sense and Sensibility” Characters into Hogwarts Houses

 Colonel Brandon might possibly be my number one all-time fictional crush, and it has nothing to do with Alan Rickman – who played Severus Snape – also portraying him in the 1995 film adaptation of Sense and Sensibility.
 Although Jane Austen’s first published novel, Sense and Sensibility, was published nearly 200 years before the first Harry Potter book, it’s hard not to imagine which of the Hogwarts Houses the Dashwood sisters and their beaux would be Sorted into.